How Nonprofits and Board Members Can Respond to COVID-19

 - Board Culture and Meetings

-- Think critically about what a new board member needs to know in this moment to be an effective and engaged board member.
+- Think critically about what a new board member needs to know at this moment to be an effective and engaged board member.
 This will drive the rest of the onboarding process.

 - Instead of having a board mentor system, assign a new board member a small group of current board members.
 Suggest having them meet virtually via Zoom or another teleconferencing platform.
 This is a time for the new board member to ask questions and get a crash course on the work of the board.